-The story open’s in the present day with Jessica in a emotionally bullying and abusive relationship, she is trying to write a book but as we all know it is far harder then just putting pen to paper – I tip my hat at every single author out there, and every person who has actually finished that precious first draft – her only escape from the controlling behaviour and the grief is her weekly visits to see her great grandmother; Alice.
-Ninety-nine year old Alice knows her time is getting closer, she has been holding on to a secret for the last eighty years and now she is starting to see that bright white light getting closer and closer she knows that is she is going to confess to Jessica she must do it now.
+The story open’s in the present day with Jessica in an emotionally bullying and abusive relationship, she is trying to write a book but as we all know it is far harder than just putting pen to paper – I tip my hat to every single author out there, and every person who has actually finished that precious first draft – her only escape from the controlling behaviour and the grief is her weekly visits to see her great grandmother; Alice.
+Ninety-nine-year-old Alice knows her time is getting closer, she has been holding on to a secret for the last eighty years and now she is starting to see that bright white light getting closer and closer she knows that she is going to confess to Jessica she must do it now.
 But, the secret is a big one, one that ties both women even closer together.

-I really liked the way Unspoken is written, the present is wrote on both Jessica’s and Alice’s perspectives, whereas and the 1930’s is written in first person part as Alice is telling her story to Jessica and part in the form of her diaries which she wrote during the time.
+I really liked the way Unspoken is written, the present is written from both Jessica’s and Alice’s perspectives, whereas the 1930’s is written in first person part as Alice is telling her story to Jessica and part in the form of her diaries which she wrote during the time.
 True, when we are first transported back into Alice’s memory it took a little getting used to, but once I fell into the way the story flowed and the way we go back and forth between Alice and Jessica and the past, I was gripped.
-True there are aspects that didn’t feel plausible, but to be perfectly honest that didn’t spoil the overall book for me, I really enjoyed it.
+True some aspects didn’t feel plausible, but to be perfectly honest that didn’t spoil the overall book for me, I really enjoyed it.

-I was hooked by the first chapter, there is a real nastiness in the form of Jessica’s horrid boyfriend, he is a awful man, a controlling bully who think’s it’s ok to treat women like dirt on your shoe.
-Alice see’s what is going on as no matter how much Jessica tries to hide the mental abuse, she can’t hide the tears.
-Alice see’s herself in her great granddaughter, not just Jessica being the mirror image of Alice as a young woman but also in their character and in the type of men they both choose.
+I was hooked by the first chapter, there is a real nastiness in the form of Jessica’s horrid boyfriend, he is an awful man, a controlling bully who thinks it’s ok to treat women like dirt on your shoe.
+Alice sees what is going on as no matter how much Jessica tries to hide the mental abuse, she can’t hide the tears.
+Alice sees herself in her great-granddaughter, not just Jessica being the mirror image of Alice as a young woman but also in their character and in the type of men they both choose.
 Alice does try and help her granddaughter by telling her all about her own abusive marriage and the aftermath of the choices she made.

-I really liked the large cast of character’s, my personal favourite has to be those in the past, I really enjoyed getting to know Alice as a young woman and how she became the non-nonsense matriarch she is in the present.
-I liked the journey that both women go on throughout the book, they way they change as women, even if at times there was a lot of sterotypical mannerisms.
+I really liked the large cast of characters, my personal favourite has to be those in the past, I really enjoyed getting to know Alice as a young woman and how she became the non-nonsense matriarch she is in the present.
+I liked the journey that both women go on throughout the book, and they way they change as women, even if at times there were a lot of stereotypical mannerisms.

 I am a big fan of a family saga, even though I have come across a few that have been a little long-winded it hasn’t put me off repeatedly picking one up, and this one is a great escape from the chaos which is going on in the world at the moment.